Skip to Content

 • Make a difference in your community: Bring your passion and talents to help others in our community.
 You will make new friendships and professional connections for the future.

-• College Corps student volunteers will serve 450 hours throughout the 2025 - 2026 academic year at a local K-12 school or nonprofit organization that focuses on food insecurity or the environment.
+• College Corps Fellows will serve 450 hours throughout the 2026 - 2027 academic year at a local K-12 school or nonprofit organization that focuses on food insecurity, digital & AI literacy, mental health & wellness or the environment.

 • We will match you with a local organization that needs your talents and skills.
+Placement activities may include planting, gardening, packing & distributing food, tutoring, assisting in workshops, educating & sharing resources to the community.
 The organization will be located within a reasonable driving distance from your campus.

 Eligibility Requirements: